hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

   - _Radial glia_: should exhibit high _Pax6_ counts
   - _Intermediate progenitors_: should exhibit high _Tbr2_/_Eomes_ counts
   - _Cortical neurons_: should exhibit high _Tubb3_ counts
-* **A Heatmap** to show the relative expression of all significantly up- and down-regulated genes, comparing the WT *Radial Glia* (PAX6 + cells) versus the *Radial Glia* from the PRDM conditional knock out
+* **A Heatmap** to show the expression of the significantly up- and down-regulated genes in the PRDM knock-out (KO) *Radial Glia* versus the wildtype (WT) *Radial Glia*
-* **A Volcano plots** (essentially a scatter plot) to show the significance and how different the expression is between the genes in the WT samples versus the PRDM16 knock-out samples in 3 different cell types.
-This plot demonstrates the impact of knocking out PRDM16.
+* **A Volcano plots** (essentially a scatter plot) to show the significance and how different the expression is between the genes in the WT samples versus the PRDM16 KO samples in 3 different cell types.
+This plot demonstrates the impact of knocking out the PRDM16 gene.
 * **Venn diagrams** to demonstrate the overlap in the list of differentially expressed genes in 2 different cell populations (Radial Glia and Intermediate progenitors)
 * **Bar plots** to show the number of genes associated with specific biological pathways/processes.
 In each case the number of significantly up- or down- regulated genes are listed in the middle.